DaveSkender/Stock.Indicators/docs/GUIDE.md

 | `Close` | decimal | Close price
 | `Volume` | decimal | Volume

-More information:

-- See [Validating history](#validating-history) to learn about optional pre-validation your historical data with the `ValidateHistory` helper function.
-The indicator methods will re-sort your historical quotes, but it will not check for duplicates and other bad data.
-This function will do that, but it is optional as it can impede performance if used in higher frequency applications.
-- See [Using derived classes](#using-derived-classes) to learn how you can extend these classes.

 ### Where can I get historical quote data?

 There are many places to get stock market data.
 Check with your brokerage or other commercial sites.
 If you're looking for a free developer API, try [TwelveData](https://twelvedata.com) or [Alpha Vantage](https://www.alphavantage.co).